-Macarena completed her education from Universidad de Chile Law School (J.D.).
-She graduated with the highest honours.
+Education: Universidad de Chile Law School (J.D.).
+She graduated with the highest honors.
 She pursued post-graduate studies at University of California, Berkeley, Boalt Hall Law School, from which she obtained her Master of Laws (L.L.M.) in 2004.
-She is the author of 'Computer Crime and Fraud.
+Author: 'Computer Crime and Fraud.
 Comparative Law and Law N°19.223'.
-From 2004 to 2005 Ms López worked as a foreign attorney with Greenberg Glusker, Los Angeles, CA. During that time she also was legal advisor to the Latin America Committee of the Business Software Alliance (BSA), Washington, D.C.
-Ms López is the Head of the IT Area of Estudio Juridico Otero (Otero Law Firm).
-Professor of Procedural Law and IP and IT at University Adolfo Ibáñez Law School (2006-2015).
-Since 2007, she has been a Visitor Professor at the Intellectual Property Center of Universidad de Chile Law School (CEDI), and Professor of the LL.M.
+From 2004 to 2005 Ms López worked as a foreign attorney with Greenberg Glusker, Los Angeles, CA. During that time she also was legal advisor to the Latin America Committee of the Business Software Alliance (BSA), Washington, D.C. and BSA country manager in Venezuela, Costa Rica and México.
+Ms López works at Estudio Juridico Otero (Otero Law Firm).
+Assistant Professor of Procedural Law at Universidad de Chile Law School (1996-2005).
+From 2006 Professor of Procedural Law at University Adolfo Ibáñez Law School.
+Since 2009 Professor of Intellectual Property and professor of Law and New Technologies at University Adolfo Ibáñez Law School.
+Since 2007 Visitor Professor at the Intellectual Property Center of Universidad de Chile Law School (CEDI), and Professor of the LL.M.
 Program in Law and New Technologies, School of Law, University of Chile.
-Besides, Ms. López has been highlighted by Chambers Latin America and Chambers Global as a leading attorney in the area of Intellectual Property and has been acclaimed as a leading attorney in the area of TMT (Telecommunication, Media & Technology) in Chambers Latin America and Chambers Global.
-Additionally, Ms. López has been highlighted by The Legal 500 in the area of Information Technology, Intellectual Property Law & Technology Law; by The Best Lawyers in the area of Information Technology and Intellectual Property and in Telecoms & Media by LatinLawyer.
+Besides, Ms López was highlighted by Chambers Latin America and Chambers Global as a leading attorney in the area of Intellectual Property in 2011 and 2012.
+Furthermore, in 2012 was acclaimed as a leading attorney in the area of TMT (Telecommunication, Media & Technology) in Chambers Latin America.
+Additionally, Ms López was highlighted in the area of Information Technology by the publication The Best Lawyers in 2012.

-Her practice areas include, Technology Law, Intellectual Property Licensing, Software Developing Agreements, Data Protection, Computer Crimes, Unfair Competition, Copyright, Datacenters, Policy and Enforcement Management on matters affecting the software industry, Litigation, Consumer Protection.
+Practice Areas: Intellectual Property, Technology Law, Licensing, Software Developing Agreements, Data Protection, Computer Crimes, Unfair Competition, Policy and Enforcement Management on matters affecting the software industry, Litigation, Consumer Protection.